 Participants will work through their own identities and experiences and engage with current terminology to better relate to LGBTQ people.
 This training is comprised of self-reflective activities, common misconceptions, and applicable ways to make everyday interactions inclusive for all members of our community.

 All of our students have the right to live and learn in an inclusive and respectful environment.

 Safe Zone Training open to students, faculty and staff

 Safe Zones Sign

 Below is the symbol of being in a Safe Zone.
 You are able to talk freely and you are in the company of an Ally.
-If you are in need of a sign please email, Dr. Monica Nixon here.
+If you are in need of a sign please email, Dr. Kim Allen-Stuck here.